CancerVaccine/cancervaccine.github.io/_case-studies/tony-lee.md

 I am now delighted to be in remission.
 I have regular checks with both the Oncology and Melanoma Clinics.

 I am so grateful to my doctors, including Professor Dalgleish and all at the CVI.
 As my way of saying “thank you”, I organised a fundraising bike ride to Paris from Thames Ditton (360 miles!).
-I enlisted 10 other riders to take part and was delighted to raise £10,000 for the CVI.
+I enlisted 10 other riders to take part and was delighted to raise &pound;10,000 for the CVI.
 I also wanted to raise awareness of this amazing charity whose research really makes a difference – more people need to know about it.

+&nbsp;

+&nbsp;